Lindeth Howe was built as a summer holiday home for a wealthy mill owner in 1879.

 In 1915, after the death of her father, Beatrix Potter bought Lindeth Howe for her mother, Helen Potter to live in.
 Beatrix had fallen in love with the property during the times she had stayed and notified her mother when the sale was announced.
 At this time Beatrix Potter lived in Near Sawrey.

 In 1933 Mr & Mrs. Doxford bought the house from Beatrix Potter after her mother died.

 Their two sons grew up in the house and Mr. Doxford Junior was still a regular guest at the hotel, staying in the room, which was his nursery as a child up until 2013.
 He kept many photographs of the house and shared his memories and childhood stories of the house with the staff and guests.
 Mr. Doxford senior was an engineer and he designed and made a system for opening and closing the high-level ventilation windows found on the ground and first floor.
 This system still works perfectly today.

 Following the sale of the property in 1949, the purchaser converted the property into two houses and a flat.

-Lindeth Howe in the meantime was sold on to the Howarth family and remained in this ownership until July 1973 when the house was sold by executors of Richard Howarth to yet another development company partnership, Bruce Lane Development, and Walker Park Securities.
-They held the property for a couple of years before selling it to a local family Builder and Joinery concern, Brian and Jillian Postlethwaite.
+Lindeth Howe in the meantime was sold on to the Howarth family and remained in this ownership until July 1973 when the house was sold by the executors of Richard Howarth estate to yet another development company partnership, Bruce Lane Development, and Walker Park Securities.
+They held the property for a couple of years before selling it to a local family, Brian and Jillian Postlethwaite.